-4. Assessment of Federal Regulations and Policies on Families.
+4. Assessment of Federal Regulations and Policies on Families

-NCUA has determined that this proposed rule will not affect family well-being within the meaning of § 654 of the Treasury and General Government Appropriations Act, 1999, Pub.
-L.

-105-277, 112 Stat.
+NCUA has determined that this rule will not affect family well-being within the meaning of § 654 of the Treasury and General Government Appropriations Act, 1999, Pub.
+L. 105-277, 112 Stat.
 2681 (1998).

+5. Small Business Regulatory Enforcement Act Fairness Act

+The Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
+L. 104-121) (SBREFA) provides generally for congressional review of agency rules.
+A reporting requirement is triggered in instances where NCUA issues a final rule as defined by Section 551 of the Administrative Procedure Act.
+NCUA does not believe this final rule is a "major rule" within the meaning of the relevant sections of SBREFA.
+As required by SBREFA, NCUA has filed the appropriate reports so that this final rule may be reviewed.

+16 5 U.S.C.
+551.

 List of Subjects

 12 CFR Part 709

 Credit unions, Liquidations.

-By the National Credit Union Administration Board, on June 19, 2014.
+By the National Credit Union Administration Board, on June 23, 2017.

 Gerard Poliquin

 Secretary of the Board

-Draft 5/16/14

-For the reasons discussed above, the National Credit Union Administration proposes to amend part 709 as follows:
+For the reasons discussed above, the National Credit Union Administration amends part 709 as

+follows:

 PART 709-INVOLUNTARY LIQUIDATION OF FEDERAL CREDIT UNIONS AND

 ADJUDICATION OF CREDITOR CLAIMS INVOLVING FEDERALLY INSURED

 CREDIT UNIONS IN LIQUIDATION